ShubhamChouksey123/quiz-website/docs/project-info.md

 ## TODO

 * Make the admin page to add the questions in the database.
-* Contact page making the success make dynamic and make it clear after 30 seconds.
+* Contact page making the success modal clear after 30 seconds.
 * Random questions from the database.
 * About Page: content
-* Footer: change the content